Spicy, soft, and moist persimmon cookies with raisins and a sweet orange glaze. This persimmon cookie recipe uses ripe Hachiya persimmons.

 - Drop by rounded spoonfuls onto prepared baking sheets.
 Bake for approximately 12-14 minutes or until cookies are brown around the edges and set.
 Let cool on baking sheets for five minutes and then remove to a wire rack to cool completely.

 - To make the orange glaze, in a medium bowl, combine the confectioners' sugar, orange juice, and zest together.
+Start with 2 tablespoons and can add more if the glaze is too thick.
 Whisk until smooth.
 Dip the cookie tops into the glaze and twirl the cookie.
 Set cookies back on wire rack for glaze to harden.

 If you like these Persimmon Cookies, you might also like: